 We have been intentional about how we use data that our grantee partners provide to inform our funding strategies and assess impact in our grantmaking.
 While we are a relatively new foundation, our grantmaking processes have evolved in alignment with our strategic plan.
-Last year, we shifted our general operating support funding to only support our current grantee partners to meet the needs of our region during the pandemic.
-Since last year, we have also been developing a learning-based equitable evaluation framework.

 Each partner meets the criteria below, although the way they meet it may look differently depending on its organizational focus, communities served or other aspects:

 Q: What are the most significant differences between an annual grant versus a multi-year grant from Healthy Communities Foundation?

 Time commitment, on grantee partners and the Foundation, is the main difference between annual and multi-year funding.

 For Annual Grantee Partners: We have continued to streamline the application process and reporting requirements to reduce the time spent on the application, site visit, and due diligence process.
 But, as part of our new equitable evaluation framework, there is much we can learn from the critical work of annual grantee partners, and look forward to engaging with them in a learning process that is rapid and informs our broader strategies.